Targeting Oil Exports

 A day later, sanctions were imposed on “United Arab Emirates (UAE)-based Indian national Jugwinder Singh Brar (Brar), who owns multiple shipping companies that boast a fleet of nearly 30 vessels, many of which operate as part of Iran’s “shadow fleet.”
 OFAC [Office of Foreign Assets Control] is also designating two UAE- and two India-based entities that own and operate Brar’s vessels that have transported Iranian oil on behalf of the National Iranian Oil Company (NIOC) and the Iranian military.”

-In its continued targeting of the Iranian oil industry, the Treasury sanctioned the China-based independent “teapot” refinery Shandong Shengxing Chemical Co., Ltd. for its role in purchasing more than $1 billion worth of Iranian crude oil.
+In its continued targeting of the Iranian oil industry, the Treasury sanctioned the China-based independent “teapot” refinery, Shandong Shengxing Chemical Co., Ltd., for its role in purchasing more than $1 billion in Iranian crude oil.
 Several shipping companies were also sanctioned for participating in the shadow fleet of tankers that conduct ship-to-ship transfers to obfuscate Iran’s petroleum shipments to China.
 Also sanctioned was the “Iranian national and liquified petroleum gas (LPG) magnate Seyed Asadoollah Emamjomeh and his corporate network, which is collectively responsible for shipping hundreds of millions of dollars’ worth of Iranian LPG and crude oil to foreign markets.”

 Later that month, the U.S. Department of the Treasury updated its sanctions list related to Iran and non-proliferation, adding two Iranian nationals—Sayyed Mohammad Reza Seddighi Saber and Ahmad Haghighat Talab—as well as the Iranian technology company FUYA PARS, also known as “IDEAL VACUUM.”
 All entities were designated for activities related to weapons proliferation and Iran-related investments and are subject to secondary sanctions.
-The following day, the U.S. Treasury’s Office of Foreign Assets Control (OFAC) updated its Specially Designated Nationals (SDN) list by designating Iranian national Mohammad Khorasani Niasari and 17 entities across Singapore, Hong Kong, China, Seychelles, and Liberia for their connections to Iran-based Sepehr Energy Jahan Nama Pars Company.
-These entities, many involved in international trade, shipping, and energy sectors, were designated under Executive Order 13224 for supporting terrorism financing.
+The following day, OFAC updated its Specially Designated Nationals (SDN) list by designating Iranian national Mohammad Khorasani Niasari and 17 entities across Singapore, Hong Kong, China, Seychelles, and Liberia for their connections to Iran-based Sepehr Energy Jahan Nama Pars Company.
+These entities, many of which are involved in international trade, shipping, and energy sectors, were designated under Executive Order 13224 for supporting terrorism financing.
 Two vessels—the BALU (Cameroon-flagged) and the ROC (Panama-flagged)—were also selected for their links to the sanctioned companies.
 All listings carry secondary sanctions risk under U.S. counterterrorism authorities.
 The following day, the U.S. Department of the Treasury imposed sanctions on six individuals and twelve entities linked to Iran’s efforts to manufacture critical ballistic missile components domestically.
 These sanctions target organizations supporting the Islamic Revolutionary Guard Corps (IRGC), particularly those involved in the production of carbon fibers used in intercontinental ballistic missiles (ICBMs).

 The following month, the U.S. Treasury added new individuals, companies, and vessels to its sanctions list for links to terrorism, particularly Hezbollah and Iran.
 Several Lebanese nationals were designated for their roles in supporting Hezbollah’s financial arm, Al-Qard al-Hassan.
 Numerous international firms were sanctioned for helping Iran evade sanctions, primarily through oil shipping.
 At the same time, a few names related to narcotics trafficking were removed.
 Those listed now face severe U.S. financial restrictions and secondary sanctions.